theUncanny/edna/src/note-custom-functions.md

+# Create your own functions

 You can write your own JavaScript functions to run with the content of block or selection.

 To learn more: http://edna.arslexis.io/help#write-your-own-functions

-This special block named `edna: my functions` contains your custom function.
+This special note named `edna: my functions` contains your custom functions.

-Each function is a JavaScript block
+Each function is a JavaScript block.

-Below is a block with a sample function to use as a template.
+Below is a block with a simple function to use as a template.

 Share your functions with others at https://github.com/kjk/edna/discussions/categories/share-javascript-functions